oOblik/CustomSandbox/README.md

 [Enable Windows Sandbox on Windows](https://learn.microsoft.com/en-us/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-overview#prerequisites)

-⚠️ *DISCLAIMER:* _CustomSandbox has been tested with Windows 11 25H2 and PowerShell 5.1.
+⚠️ *Notice:* _CustomSandbox has been tested with Windows 11 25H2 and PowerShell 5.1.
 While it should work from Windows 10 1903 or later, your results may vary._

 ## 💻 Installation / Usage